OSU-Net/cyder/docs/core.rst

 the hosts using DNS and DHCP are located in.
 The core of inventory is it's :class:`Site`\s, :class:`Network`\s, and :class:`Range`\s.

-Sites
+Sites and Locations
 -----
-A :ref:`site` is a construct for creating collections of networks assiocated with a physical location.
-There are two types of sites, top level sites which represent a general geographic location like a campus and locations a place at that site.
-Locations serve as aliases to top level parent sites so that we can effectively group smaller business units into a larger logical collection.
-This construct allows us to partition up the campus by building and in turn those buildings can be further divided up into departments if need be.
+There are two types of sites, a top level site which represent a general geographic region like a campus and a location which is a place at a site.
+Locations and sites allow us to partition up the campus by building and in turn those buildings can be further divided up into departments if need be.

 .. figure:: images/mozcore_sites.png

-Here four sites are shown.
-Scl3 is the parent site of Releng and Phx1 is the Parent site of Svc.
-If Relenge were also in Scl2, there would be another instance of a site called Relenge that had a parent site of Scl2.

 Networks
 --------